- 1 INTRODUCTION:

 - Pamphlets distribution

 From this marketing research, I have understood the importance of marketing mix.
-I have learnt to take the decisions regarding the 4P’s of marketing the following things too:
+I have learned to take the decisions regarding the 4P’s of marketing the following things too:

 - Gathering information and analyzing the market.